Last updated: 2026-08-10

 Security Model

 The MCP server binds to 127.0.0.1 only (localhost).
 All requests require a valid Bearer token.
-Query execution is disabled by default; when enabled, Read-only mode enforces strict safe queries (SELECT, EXPLAIN, SHOW, PRAGMA only) and Confirm mode prompts you to approve each write query.
+No queries run by default; you can allow Read-only mode (SELECT, EXPLAIN, SHOW, PRAGMA only) or Confirm mode, where each write query requires your in-app approval.
 Passwords are never exposed.
 Full audit logging of every tool call.

 Permission Levels